mark-me/mixtape-society/docs/getting-started.md

 ![Started](images/rocket.png){ align=right width="90" }

-To get started with your own hosted Mixtape Society app you can deploy a Docker container in one of two ways:

-### Option 1 – Docker (recommended for production)
+Launch your own Mixtape Society server and start crafting mixtapes from your music library.

+We recommend **Docker** for most users: it is the quickest and most reliable way.

+### Quickest Way: One-Command Docker Run

 ```bash
 docker run -d \